 West of the HWY 50/SR 89 intersection (the “Y”), you’ll find many easy to moderate areas in which to cross-country ski.
 Locations to cross-country ski in this area include Washoe Meadows State Park, Tahoe Mountain, and the Angora burn area.

 Drive along Lake Tahoe Boulevard west of the “Y.” Then scout around Tahoe Mountain Road and North Upper Truckee Road (and adjacent streets) to find a Forest Service gate at which to park.
-Don’t block the gates, and avoid parking in a manner in which you’ll block traffic or impede snow removal operations.
+Don’t block the gates, and avoid parking in a manner that’ll block traffic or impede snow removal operations.

 The Lake Tahoe Golf Course is located adjacent to Washoe Meadows State Park on its east side (separated by the Upper Truckee River).
-Access the golf course via HWY 50).
+Access the golf course via HWY 50.
 Keep in mind that Tahoe Snowmobiles operates a snowmobiling operation (basically a loop at the golf course) during the winter (snow permitting).
-So, it can be a bit noisy if they are busy.
-However, they need a lot more snow on which to operate than cross-country skis so xc skiing at the golf course early and late in the season is recommended.
+So, it can be a bit noisy if they’re busy.
+However, they need a lot more snow on which to operate than cross-country skis so xc skiing at the golf course early and late in the season is a good option.

 Echo Summit